solana-labs/solana/docs/src/terminology.md

 ## prioritization fee

 An additional fee user can specify in compute budget [instruction](#instruction) to prioritize their [transactions](#transaction).

-Note that a transaction's prioritization fee is calculated from multiplying the number of compute units requested by the compute unit price (measured in micro-lamports) set by the transaction.
-So transactions should request the minimum amount of compute units required for execution to minimize fees.
+The prioritization fee is calculated from multiplying the number of compute units requested by the compute unit price (0.000001 lamports per compute unit) rounded up to the nearest lamport.

+Transactions should request the minimum amount of compute units required for execution to minimize fees.

 ## public key (pubkey)